-- set up an email sequence where a follow up is sent 2 or 3 days after the initial email to every subscriber that hasn’t opened your initial email
+- set up an email sequence where a follow-up is sent 2 or 3 days after the initial email to every subscriber who hasn’t opened your initial email

 - set up an email sequence where you follow up with people who did open the email and download your lead magnet, asking if it was helpful and possibly send another related content which they might find useful

 Here is an example of a welcome email campaign from Naturally Curly: